paradise-runner/slocalc/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Open Source Love

+This project is developed with love by open source enthusiasts.
+We believe in the power of community-driven development and welcome contributions from developers around the world.
+Your ideas, bug reports, and pull requests are greatly appreciated!

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL v3 License](LICENSE).

+## More Information

+For more information about this project and other related work, please visit [https://hec.works](https://hec.works).

 ## Contact